Equations involving the modular $j$-function and its derivatives: Introduction

-A special case of Theorem~\ref{thm: intro - main thm} is that the equation $j''(z)=0$ has a Zariski dense set of solutions.\footnote{In particular, the ramification points of $j'$ are not contained in finitely many $\SL_2(\Z)$-orbits.} In this case, even proving that there is a solution outside the $\SL_2(\Z)$-orbit of $\rho$ is highly non-trivial, see \S\ref{subsec:homeq(j,j'j,'')}.
+A special case of \Cref{thm: intro - main thm} is that the equation $j''(z)=0$ has a Zariski dense set of solutions.\footnote{In particular, the ramification points of $j'$ are not contained in finitely many $\SL_2(\Z)$-orbits.} In this case, even proving that there is a solution outside the $\SL_2(\Z)$-orbit of $\rho$ is highly non-trivial, see \S\ref{subsec:homeq(j,j'j,'')}.

-\begin{remark} In \cite{Ete2022}, the author studies the problem of finding generic solutions to equations involving $j$ (and its derivatives).
-In particular, \cite[Theorem 6.5]{Ete2022} shows that there is a countable field $C_j\subseteq \C$ such that for any irreducible hypersurface $V\subset \C^4$ satisfying the conditions of Theorem \ref{thm: intro - main thm}, if $V$ is not definable over $C_j$, then for any finitely generated subfield $K\subset \C$ over which $V$ can be defined there is a point of the form $(z,j(z),j'(z),j''(z))\in V$ such that
+\begin{remark} In \cite{Ete2022}, the author studies the problem of finding \emph{generic} solutions to equations involving $j$ (and its derivatives) under the assumption that the system has a Zariski dense set of solutions.
+In particular, combining \Cref{thm: intro - main thm} with \cite[Theorem 6.5]{Ete2022} we get that there is a countable field $C_j\subseteq \C$ such that for any irreducible hypersurface $V\subset \C^4$ satisfying the conditions of \Cref{thm: intro - main thm}, if $V$ is not definable over $C_j$, then for any finitely generated subfield $K\subset \C$ over which $V$ can be defined there is a point of the form $(z,j(z),j'(z),j''(z))\in V$ such that

 \end{remark}